The Efficiency of Synchronization Dynamics and the Role of Network Syncreactivity: Results

 Figure \ref{fig:sigmabar_compare} shows the synchronization error for the oscillators when the coupling strategy in Eq.\,\eqref{eq:timevarying} is \begin{enumerate} \item constant coupling $\sigma(t) = \Bar{\sigma}$ \item time-varying coupling $\sigma(t)$ in either Eqs. \eqref{eq:sigmat} or \eqref{eq:sigmat2}. \end{enumerate}

 In the case of an A $\rightarrow$ S transition (S $\rightarrow$ A transition), $\sigma = \sigma (t)$ from Eq. \eqref{eq:sigmat} (Eq. \eqref{eq:sigmat2}) is used.
-Figure\,\ref{fig:sigmabar_compare} (a) shows the synchronization error $E$ as the average coupling strength $\bar{\sigma}$ is varied for a network of Lorenz oscillators.
-Here, we set $\gamma = 0.16$ and $\beta = 0.5$ in Eq.\,\eqref{eq:sigmat}.
+Figure\,\ref{fig:sigmabar_compare} \textbf{a} shows the synchronization error $E$ as the average coupling strength $\bar{\sigma}$ is varied for a network of Lorenz oscillators.
+Here, we set $\gamma = 0.16$ and $\beta = 0.5$ in Eq.\,\eqref{eq:sigmat}. {As an illustrative example, the reactive characterization of the Lorenz attractor with $\sigma\xi=-1$ is provided in Supplementary Fig. 2.
+For the A$\to$ S transition, the coupling is increased when $r(\bar{\bx} (t)) > \beta$.}

 The time-varying coupling strategy $\sigma (t)$ successfully synchronizes the network with $\Bar{\sigma} = 0.75$ while the constant coupling strategy requires at least $\Bar{\sigma} = 1.12$.
 This corresponds to a $33\%$ reduction of the critical average coupling.
-The lower panel of Fig.\ \ref{fig:sigmabar_compare} (a) also shows that our proposed strategy corresponds to a substantial reduction in energy expenditure compared to the constant coupling strength case.
+The lower panel of Fig.\ \ref{fig:sigmabar_compare} \textbf{a} also shows that our proposed strategy corresponds to a substantial reduction in energy expenditure compared to the constant coupling strength case.
 We conclude that our proposed strategy is capable of achieving both i) a reduction in the average coupling strength $\bar{\sigma}$ and ii) a reduction in the synchronization energy $\mathcal{E}$.
-See Supplementary Note 9 for an in-depth discussion on the energy efficiency of the strategy and how this scales with the average coupling strength $\bar{\sigma}$ for the case of connected Lorenz oscillators.
+See Supplementary Note 11 for an in-depth discussion on the energy efficiency of the strategy and how this scales with the average coupling strength $\bar{\sigma}$ for the case of connected Lorenz oscillators.